RPI-WCL/Athena_LibDDDAS/README.md

 * [ATHENA user's guide](http://proofcentral.org/athena/Athena_User's_Guide.pdf)

-* For more about ATHENA, refer to the book [Fundamental Proof Methods in Computer Science](https://mitpress.mit.edu/books/fundamental-proof-methods-computer-science) by Konstantine Arkoudas and David Musser, MIT Press, 2017.
+* For more about ATHENA, refer to the book [Fundamental Proof Methods in Computer Science](https://mitpress.mit.edu/books/fundamental-proof-methods-computer-science) by Konstantine Arkoudas and David Musser, MIT Press, 2017

+<hr style="border:0.2px solid gray"> </hr>

+###### Note: This library is under development and many modules may be currently just stubs

 ##### DISCLAIMER: